human-pangenomics/hpp_production_workflows/coverage/docs/phasing/README.md

 - If the selected alignment is having a score lower than a specific threshold (in this pipeline `-50`) it is not reported as the correct one.
 - If the selected alignment is secondary its score should be at least `20` (`10` for ONT) units larger than the score of the primary alignment otherwise it is not reported as the correct one.

-### Running phase_reads
+### How To Run The Phasing Program

-The source code of the phasing program is written in C and it is available in [`coverage/docker/coverage/scripts/phase_reads.c`](https://github.com/human-pangenomics/hpp_production_workflows/blob/asset/coverage/docker/coverage/scripts/phase_reads.c).
-The path to the binary executable is [`coverage/docker/coverage/scripts/bin/phase_reads`](https://github.com/human-pangenomics/hpp_production_workflows/tree/asset/coverage/docker/coverage/scripts/bin)
+To run the phasing program it is recommended to use the docker image `quay.io/masri2019/hpp_coverage:latest`.

-The only prerequisite to run this program is the `htslib` library.
-You can find how to install htslib in [`coverage/docker/coverage/Dockerfile`](https://github.com/human-pangenomics/hpp_production_workflows/blob/asset/coverage/docker/coverage/Dockerfile).
-It is recommended to use the docker image `quay.io/masri2019/hpp_coverage:latest` in which `htslib` is installed and `phase_reads` program is also available.
-The path of this program is saved in the variable `${PHASE_READS_BIN}`.

 Here are the parameters `phase_reads` can accept:
 ```